kelloggdataanalytics/fantasy_football_example/README.md

 # fantasy_football_example

-This repository includes data on a fantasy football dashboard tracking indivudal player data for wide receivers and running backs in the 2018 NFL season.
-Data is sourced using teh NFLscrapR package.
+This repository includes data and code for a fantasy football dashboard tracking indivudal player data for wide receivers and running backs in the 2018 NFL season.
+Data is sourced using the NFLscrapR package.

 There are 3 main files:
 1) nfl_data.r - reads in raw play-by-play data, cleans it, creates custom metrics, aggregates data to the player level, and outputs spreadsheets of clean data.